Marc Cantin

 Marc Cantin (1933–1990) was a Canadian Québécois doctor and professor.
 His studies were completed at Laval University in Quebec and at the University of Chicago.
-He was a professor at the University of Montreal and at McGill University and worked with the doctor Hans Selye.
+He was a professor at the University of Montreal, McGill University and worked with the doctor Hans Selye.
 In 1980, he began to direct the hypertension research group at the Institute of clinical research at Montreal, Quebec, Canada.